graphaware/neo4j-importer/README.md

 }
 ```

-In this case, we're expecting each row from the data source to correspond contain four pieces of information (id, name, age, location).
+In this case, we're expecting each row from the data source to contain four pieces of information (id, name, age, location).
 The ones that we want to become a node's properties in Neo4j, we annotate with `@Neo4jProperty`.
 The `location` property will not
 be stored in Neo4j, it will be used to link the person to a location, so it is not annotated.
 Choose the names of the properties
 according to how they will be called in Neo4j - it doesn't matter at this point what they are called in your source database.